*may or may not be chicken’s actual name

 Arzeena then returned to British Columbia, worked for several years as the staff agrologist for West Coast Seeds and then created her own seed company, Terra Viva Organics.
 Arzeena was also the co-ordinator for the Richmond Food Security Society and worked on the board for the Richmond Fruit Tree Sharing Project, the Richmond Schoolyard Society and the BC Food Systems Network.
 In conjunctions with Kwantlen University, she helped launch the Richmond Farm School.

-Now that she’s moved to the Comox Valley, she is sharing her passion for agriculture with local community groups such as the Comox Valley Growers and Seed Savers and the Fertile Ground Project.
+Now that she’s in the Comox Valley, she is sharing her passion for agriculture with local community groups such as the Comox Valley Growers and Seed Savers and the Fertile Ground Project.
 She also teaches soil science at North Island College.
 Amidst all of this, she finds time to be an awesome mom to two amazing kids, and manages her beautiful organic farm in South Merville.

-Robin Sturley, Ripple Farm
+Robin Sturley, Green Arrow Farm

 Kira Kotilla, Kloverdalen Farm